sg-s/condalab/README.md

 ## Installation

-1. Grab this repo.
-Chuck it somewhere on your path.
+1. Download this repo and add to path.
 2. Determine where your base `conda` installation by opening a terminal and typing `which conda`.
 Make a note of that path.
-3. Type `conda.init` in your MATLAB terminal.
+3. Type `conda init` in your MATLAB terminal.
 It should prompt you for the path you got in step 2.

 ## Usage